Generalized Rothe diagrams for orthogonal roots: Orthogonal roots

 Finally, assume the hypothesis of (d), so that $Q = \Psi \cap R$.
 Any orthogonal quadruple $Q = \{\be_1, \be_2, \be_3, \be_4\}$ in a $D_4$-subsystem has the property that $\gamma = (\be_1 + \be_2 + \be_3 + \be_4)/2$ is a root, which proves (a) and completes the proof of (ii).

 The map $\psi$ sends $\QQ(R)$ to $D_4(R)$ since (d) implies (c) in (ii), and the proof of the fact that (c) implies (d) shows both that $\phi$ sends $D_4(R)$ to $\QQ(R)$ and that $\psi\circ\phi$ is the identity map.
-For each $\Psi\in \QQ(R)$ and the quadruple $Q=\Psi\cap R$, the proof of the fact that (b) implies (c) shows that any positive root $\alpha\in \Psi\setminus Q$ must satisfy $B(\al,\beta)=\pm 1/2$ for all $\beta$ and have $Q$ as its support, and that $\phi(Q)=\Span(Q)\cap \Phi=\Psi_Q=\Psi$, where the last equality holds by (i).
+For each $\Psi\in \QQ(R)$ and the quadruple $Q=\Psi\cap R$, the proof of the fact that (b) implies (c) shows that any positive root $\alpha\in \Psi\setminus Q$ must satisfy $B(\al,\beta)=\pm 1$ for all $\beta\in Q$ and have $Q$ as its support, and that $\phi(Q)=\Span(Q)\cap \Phi=\Psi_Q=\Psi$, where the last equality holds by (i).
 It follows that $\phi\circ \psi$ is the identity map on $\QQ(R)$, and therefore $\phi$ and $\psi$ are mutual inverses. \end{proof}

 As in \cite{gx5}, it will be useful in this paper to further categorize coplanar quadruples into three mutually exclusive types.
-The definition of these types come from the combinatorics of perfect matchings.
+The definition of these types comes from the combinatorics of perfect matchings.

 \begin{defn} For any two blocks $\{a, b\}$ and $\{c, d\}$ in a perfect matching $M$ such that $a < b$ and $c < d$, we call the pair $P = \{\{a, b\}, \{c, d\}\}$ an {\it alignment} if $a < b < c < d$, a {\it crossing} if $a < c < b < d$, and a {\it nesting} if $a < c < d < b$; see Figure \ref{fig:acn}.
 We also call each alignment, crossing, or nesting a \emph{feature}. \end{defn}